TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 <ul>
  	<li>In this learning activity you will begin by reading chapter 1 of the APA manual and also the Appendix of the Plano-Clark and Creswell (2015) text.</li>
  	<li>Next, watch the following video tutorial  "<a href="https://www.youtube.com/watch?v=EZEXIve3hu0">Writing in Psychology</a>" by Dr. Mark Hatala.
 In the video Dr. Hatala explains the importance of learning APA style for writing in the behavioural and social sciences.</li>
- 	<li>In your reflective learning journal, discuss your experience writing with APA style and why you think scholarly writing is important for you as a leader.</li>
+ 	<li>Next, in your reflective learning journal, discuss your previous experience with APA style and why you think scholarly writing can be important for you as a leader in your context.</li>
  	<li>Note that these questions make up Part 1 of your <strong>XXX</strong> assignment for this unit.
 See Unit 3 Assessment for more details.</li>
 </ul>
 <h3>What is Scholarly Writing?</h3>